blacklanternsecurity/enter_the_matrix/README.md

 # Deploying ETM

-This guide is for installing ETM on a fresh install of Ubuntu 18.04.
+This installation guide has been tested on fresh installs of Ubuntu 18.04 and 20.04.

 ## Installing Dependencies

-ETM is written with .NET Core, so it is compatible with Linux systems.
+ETM is written with .NET Core, and is designed to run on Linux systems.
 ETM also is designed to work within Docker containers.

 ### Update